 But with some smart planning, hard work and discipline, we’ve been setting aside money each month to put towards our down payment fund.
 As we continue to find new ways to boost our income and cut back on unnecessary expenses, we hope to finally save enough to buy our dream home someday!

-Today I’m sharing helpful tips on saving for a house.
+Today I’m sharing helpful tips on how to save for a house down payment.
 Whether you want to save money for a house in a year or you’re looking for fast ways to boost your savings, I hope you will find these budget tips helpful.
 You could essentially apply these tips for any large purchase you’d like to save for.

 - 20 things I quit buying to save money